Group-based Learning of Disentangled Representations with Generalizability for Novel Contents: Analysis of Content Coding

-To confirm this, we estimated the latent variables for each test image and generated two new images using the same variables but modifying one dimension of the content variable to either a small value ($\mu-3\sigma$ using the mean $\mu$ and s.d. $\sigma$ of $h(x)$ for that dimension) or a large value ($\mu+3\sigma$); we then calculated the normalized Euclidean distance between the two new images.
-In Figure~\ref{fig:analysis}CD, each curve (red) shows such distances for each view for one content dimension.
-We can see that the distances consistently followed the magnitudes of precisions in both cases.
-As a consequence, in MLVAE, each dimension had much more influence on the generated images in high-precision views than low-precision views, whereas the contrast was more moderate in GVAE (Figure~\ref{fig:view-dep}B).
-Also, note that the peak views covered a broad range in MLVAE, while they were concentrated around the frontal view (Figure~\ref{fig:view-dep}A).
+using the mean $\mu_d$ and s.d. $\sigma_d$ of $z_d$ (over the test data).
+We called $I_d(x)$ ``generative impact index.''
+If the two generated images are very different, then the content dimension has a large index; otherwise, it has a small index.
+In Figure~\ref{fig:analysis}AB, each curve (red) shows generative impact indices for each view at each content dimension.
+We can see that the generative impact consistently followed the magnitudes of precisions in both MLVAE and GVAE.
+As a consequence, in MLVAE, each dimension had much more impact on image generation for high-precision views than low-precision views, whereas such contrast was more moderate in GVAE (Figure~\ref{fig:analysis}D).
+Also, note that the peak views covered a broad range of views in MLVAE, while they were concentrated around the frontal view (Figure~\ref{fig:analysis}C).

-To illustrate, we chose three sample images of left-profile, frontal, and right-profile views that elicited large precisions values for dimensions \#6, \#3, and \#5, respectively, in the MLVAE model (each emphasizing left-profile, frontal, and right-profile views).
-Figure~\ref{fig:analysis}E shows generated images from the three images in the MLVAE model, while varying those three dimensions.
-We can observe that changes of images tended to be larger for views with high precisions.
-For example, varying dimension \#6 led to large changes in the left-profile view, but small changes in the other views.
-Figure~\ref{fig:analysis}F shows analogously generated images for the GVAE model, but changes in all content dimensions tended to alter the generated images equally in all views.

-This view-dependent coding in MLVAE may explain the larger number of effective dimensions in MLVAE (Figure~\ref{fig:analysis}AB).
-It is perhaps because different dimensions were used for representing different views and therefore encoding of all views would require a larger number of dimensions than GVAE, in which each dimension seemed to play a role in all views.
+Thus, MLVAE had view-dependent coding of content.
+This in fact explains the generally larger number of effective content dimensionality in MLVAE.
+That is, in MLVAE, different content dimensions seemed to be used for representing different views and therefore encoding all views required a larger number of dimensions, whereas each dimension seemed to play an equal role in all views in GVAE.